ECLabs/UpBoard/README.md

 ##Getting Started:

 Uses Grunt & Bower

+to set up grunt use

+npm install user$ -g grunt-cli

+to install grunt globallly
+then navigate to UpBoard folder and

+user/upboard$ npm install

+to install dependencies
-You can use 'grunt serve' for testing
+You can use
+user/upboard$ grunt serve
+for testing

+see http://gruntjs.com/getting-started for more info on setting up grunt

 all data for the slideshow is stored at https://boiling-heat-9947.firebaseio.com/ this can be easily updated by changing the URL in index.html